PWS second half image and album + video competition

 An entry that scores:

 Every year, a member’s top ten scoring entries will contribute to their Honors of Excellence status.

 The top 5 scoring entries of each category will be rejudged to determine the first, second and third place winner.

-First place winners from categories within the Wedding, Photojournalism, Portrait, Creative and Filmmaking Divisions will be eligible to win the Grand Award in their respective divisions.
+First place winners from categories within the images and album will be eligible to win the Grand Award in their respective divisions.

 Winners of all awards will receive a press release to be used to publicise their efforts and can be found in your member login area.

 Grand Award winners , a complimentary full conference pass to the PWS convention